any-docs/css/content/reference/at-rules/@function/index.md

 As we've already seen, function parameters are defined as custom properties, which are then available inside the function body.

 You can also specify custom properties inside the function body that will act as locally-scoped constants.
-In the following example, we define a function called `--anim-1s()`, which returns an {{cssxref("animation")}} shorthand value where the duration and easing values are always the same, and only the animation name and count are varied.
+In the following example, we define a function called `--anim-1s()`, which returns an `animation` shorthand value where the duration and easing values are always the same, and only the animation name and count are varied.

 ```css
 @function --anim-1s(--animation, --count) {